Micardis (Telmisartan)

 Seek immediate medical attention if you experience:

-• swelling of face, lips, mouth, tongue or throat which may cause difficulty swallowing or breathing
+- swelling of the face, lips, or throat

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Micardis.
+There are several important considerations to keep in mind before using Micardis.

 Who Should Not Take Micardis

-Do not take Micardis if you have an allergy to telmisartan or any ingredients, have a rare hereditary condition of fructose intolerance, severe liver disease, biliary obstructive disorders, or if you have diabetes or kidney problems and are taking aliskiren.
-Do not give to children under 18 years of age.
+Do not use Micardis if you have a known allergy to telmisartan or any of its ingredients, if you have severe liver disease, or if you are under 18 years of age.

 Medical Conditions to Discuss